AdamJeddy/Grad-Project-Code/README.md

   - 5 FPS x2 (Max Accuracy and Min Loss)
   - 9 FPS x2 (Max Accuracy and Min Loss)
   - 13 FPS x2 (Max Accuracy and Min Loss)
+- Added Notebooks that were used for training and recording data

 Mar 21: